Who makes all of this magic?

 The 2021 Daily Herald Business Ledger Entrepreneurial Excellence Awards were announced, and Rebecca/Good Egg Concepts won the “Outstanding Service to Entrepreneurs” award.
 Read the full announcement here.

-Rebecca is a regular columnist for The Daily Herald.
+Rebecca is a regular columnist for • The Daily Herald.
 Her columns run monthly in the Business section.
-Some recent columns:
+Recent columns:

 - • The Value of an Origin Story for your Business